tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   ```

   NOTE: it's not necessary to create application user (say, `builder`) -
-        he will be created by `appbox` cookbook when converging.
+        it will be created by either application or `appbox` cookbook.

 - add new SSH host to _~./ssh/config_